amundmr/Project-2/README.md

 # Project-2
-FYS3150-Computational Physics.
-Project 2
+FYS3150 - Computational Physics

+- Anna Stray Rongve
+- Amund Midtgard Raniseth
+- Knut Magnus Aasrud

-Report can be found in _Documents_.
+Report can be found in _/Documents/_.

+Source code and executables can be found in */Code/*